NCATSTranslator/TACT/PrioritiesSprint5.md

 # Collect Feedback Issues
 ## Fugu (TEST):
-- Each team must perform manual testing of the Fugu release in TEST and report issues to the Feedback repo between July 2 and July 9, 2024
+- Each team must perform manual testing of the Fugu release in TEST and report issues to the Feedback repo between August 2 and August 9, 2024
 - TAQA will review and prioritize the discovered issues

 # Fix Feedback issues